 When you first walk into Art of the American West: Highlights of the Haub Family Collection from the Tacoma Art Museum at the Lightcatcher building, you’re met with a brilliant, colorful painting depicting a Native American man.
-As you look to your left, your gaze falls upon a portrait of another Native American man painted in 1851 by Paul Kane.
-But if you look more closely at this painting something else may catch your gaze: two large medals that are affixed to the sash on the chief.
+Next, your gaze falls upon a portrait of another Native American man painted in 1851 by Paul Kane.
+If you look closer, something else may catch your gaze: two large medals affixed to the sash on the chief.

-During the troupe’s 1845 performance for King Louis Philippe I, Maungwudaus was presented with a gold medal along with several other members of the troupe.
-Five years later he was awarded a silver medal from US President Zachary Taylor.
+During the troupe’s 1845 performance for King Louis Philippe I, Maungwudaus was given a gold medal.
+Five years later, he was awarded a silver medal from U.S. President Zachary Taylor.

-But the portrait of Maungwudaus isn’t the only one depicting a Native American man with medals.
-To the left of this portrait, in the corner of the room, hangs another painting that depicts a Native American man in ceremonial dress, holding a feather-endowed pipe, with three peace medals hanging around his neck.
+But the portrait of Maungwudaus isn’t the only one of a Native American man with medals.
+A nearby portrait shows a Native American man in ceremonial dress.
+He is holding a feather-endowed pipe, with three peace medals hanging around his neck.
 The man in the portrait is Naw-Kaw, a Winnebago chief.
-The portrait was painted circa 1832 by artist Henry Inman.
+The portrait is circa 1832 by artist Henry Inman.

-Peace medals were awarded by the US government throughout the early colonization of the Americas up until the late 1800s.
-The medals were awarded to Native American tribes or individuals after almost every formal interaction with the US federal government.
-The medals served as a way of promising the prospects of peace and trade with Native American tribes.
-For many tribes, being awarded a medal held great pride, and these medals were sometimes passed down from generation to generation.
+Peace medals were awarded by the U.S. government throughout the early colonization of the Americas up until the late 1800s.
+The medals were awarded to Native American tribes or individuals after almost every formal interaction with the government.
+The medals served as a way of promising the prospects of peace and trade.
+For many tribes, being awarded a medal held great pride.
+These medals were sometimes passed down from generation to generation.

-While these medals conveyed a sense of importance and respect, there has been much controversy associated with peace medals and their use in building relations between the US government and Native Americans.
+While the medals conveyed a sense of importance and respect, controversy surrounds their use in building relations between the U.S. and Native Americans.
 Some tribal leaders were critical of US peace medals and their effectiveness in negotiations.